Ohio & Erie Canal Towpath Trail

 Discover the heart of Cuyahoga Valley National Park by bicycling, running, or strolling on the Towpath Trail.
 Here you can travel the historic route of the Ohio & Erie Canal on the same path that mules walked to tow canal boats loaded with goods and passengers.
 From the trail, you can make connections to many natural and historic sites, as well as to Cuyahoga Valley Scenic Railroad.
 Beyond the park, you can continue your journey on the Towpath Trail further along the Ohio & Erie Canalway.

 The Towpath Trail is a shared recreational trail.
-This means it is open to walkers, joggers, and bicyclists, and in some sections, horse riders.
+It is open to walkers, joggers, bicyclists, and (in some sections) horse riders.
 To ensure an enjoyable trail experience for all users, please observe some basic trail courtesy.

 • Bicyclists yield to ALL users.